Deadline

 Workstream 1: Implementation Grants

-This workstream involves collecting grant applications from SMMs to implement recommendations made in IAC, CHP TAP,or qualified equivalent assessments that meet the eligibility and prioritization criteria described below.
+This workstream involves collecting grant applications from SMMs to implement recommendations made in ITAC, CHP TAP,or qualified equivalent assessments that meet the eligibility and prioritization criteria described below.

 Note: Eligible potential applicants must submit one (1) form FOR EACH FACILITY in which grant support is requested.